 At Sheridan College, we have a rich tradition in Agriculture.
 Sheridan College began as an Agriculture-focused community college in the late 1940s.
 We value Agriculture education here at Sheridan College and invest in our programs to help prepare you to succeed in today’s economy.

-Our Agriculture faculty are enthusiastic, well-liked and approachable.
+Our Agriculture faculty are enthusiastic, well-liked, and approachable.
 They will make sure you learn the foundational skills to pursue higher education or find a job following graduation.
-Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management and agriculture present students unique opportunities to expand their college experiences.
+Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management and agriculture present students with unique opportunities to expand their college experiences.

 Careers and Opportunities

 The Sheridan College Rangeland Management program will prepare you to pursue a four-year degree or a job in fields such as rangeland ecology and management, ranch land stewardship, wildlife management, restoration ecology, and environmental consulting.